New Sellwood Bridge

 Traffic: 30,000 vehicles/day

-The new Sellwood Bridge will be a steel deck arch structure, with three arches supporting the deck of the main river spans.
-After an extensive public outreach process, the Board of County Commissioners determined in 2009 that the new bridge would:
+The new Sellwood Bridge is a steel deck arch structure, with three arches supporting the deck of the main river spans.
+After an extensive public process, the Board of County Commissioners determined in 2009 that the new bridge would:

 Be built in its current alignment and widened to the south to allow for continuous traffic flow during construction

-Be 64 feet wide at its narrowest point with two 12-foot travel lanes, two 12-foot shared use sidewalks, and two 6.5-foot bike lanes/emergency shoulders
+Be 64 feet wide at its narrowest point with two travel lanes, two 12-foot shared use sidewalks, and two bike lanes/emergency shoulders

 Include a grade-separated and signalized interchange at the Highway 43/SW Macadam Avenue intersection on the west end